 In the summertime, a favorite destination for ants is often a pet's food bowl.
-Here's a simple way to keep them out of your dog or cat's food—set the dish in a pan of water.
+Here's a simple way to keep them out of your dog or cat's food?set the dish in a pan of water.
 Not only does it keep the ants out of the pet food, but your pet can take a gulp of water from the pan whenever he or she needs a drink.
 Keep the rest of your home clear of ants, too.

 Use a plastic storage bin for a dog house.
 A nice little doghouse that will hold up in the rain can cost $100 (though dog carpenters can cut down on labor costs).
 But you can make your own for a fraction of the price using a plastic storage bin.
 Cut a small hole in the bin, flip it over on its lid and stick a dog bed inside it.
-Your dog will love watching the rain from inside his snug little house, and you’ll save $85!
-Don’t be surprised if your cat likes it so much you’ll have to make one for her too.
+Your dog will love watching the rain from inside his snug little house, and you'll save $85!
+Don't be surprised if your cat likes it so much you'll have to make one for her too.

 Chew-Free Electrical Cords

 Some dogs love to gnaw on electrical cords around the house.
 This is not only dangerous but also really irritating when they destroy your computer cables.
 Solve the problem by wrapping the cords with split flexible plastic conduit that you get at home centers and automotive stores.
 Just cut the length you need and push the cords into the pre-split slot.
 Your dog will soon lose interest in the cords (so you have time to fix them).
 Now if you could just get him to stop chewing up your slippers!

 Portable Water Dish